What is the Development Team?

 How often does the Development Team Practice?

-Typically are for 2 or 4 times per week for 75-90 minutes per session.
+Typically are from 3 to 5 times per week for 75-90 minutes per session.
 There are no weekend commitments and there are no regattas to travel to.

 If I join the Development Team do I get to race?